 As many corporations publicly express their commitment to gender and racial diversity, some shareholders have filed lawsuits alleging companies are failing to achieve diversity at the executive leadership and board levels.
-In her new article, Sarah Abrams, Director, Management Liability at Markel, discusses how litigation and legislation could impact future D&O (directors and officers) underwriting decisions.
+This article discusses how litigation and legislation could impact future D&O (directors and officers) underwriting decisions.

 Amid the #MeToo and #BlackLivesMatter movements, many corporations have publicly expressed support for gender and racial diversity.
 However, in the wake of ten shareholder derivative lawsuit filings within the last four months, as well as two California state legislative initiatives, corporate executives at publicly held companies and their boards of directors may be under pressure to make changes ahead of directors and officers (D&O) insurance renewals.